-Interstate new construction or reconstruction projects provide for the full range of pavement design strategies for the new construction or the removal and replacement of existing plant-mix asphalt pavements and Portland cement concrete pavements.
+NHS Arterial new construction or reconstruction projects provide for the full range of pavement design strategies for the new construction or the removal and replacement of existing plant-mix asphalt pavements and Portland cement concrete pavements.
 These designs will provide for a minimum 20-year structure design life.

-Interstates will be designed to meet the following criteria for the paved width of travel lanes, shoulders, and auxiliary lanes.
+Rural multi-lane NHS Arterials will be designed to meet the following criteria for the paved width of travel lanes, shoulders, and auxiliary lanes.
 The right lane and shoulder will be designed to a full-depth pavement structure for 14 feet (12 feet of outside travel lane plus 2 feet of right shoulder).
-The remaining right shoulder width will be evaluated for a reduced-depth pavement structure, typically a minimum 4-inch plant-mix asphalt for the remaining full width.
-The full width of the left lane (or all other travel lanes) will be designed to a full-depth pavement structure, and the full left shoulder will be evaluated for a reduced-depth pavement structure, typically a minimum 4-inch plant-mix asphalt.
+The remaining right shoulder width will be evaluated for a reduced-depth pavement structure.
+The full width of the left lane (or all other travel lanes) will be designed to a full-depth pavement structure, and the full left shoulder will be evaluated for a reduced-depth pavement structure.

-Auxiliary lanes, including passing, climbing, and continuous acceleration/deceleration lanes, will be evaluated for a reduced-depth pavement structure as they carry a differing volume and mix of traffic.
+Auxiliary lanes, including passing, climbing, turning, and acceleration/deceleration lanes, will be evaluated for a reduced-depth pavement structure as they carry a differing volume and mix of traffic.